 For our current patients, we will make sure that your treating physical therapist discusses your PT case with our FDN therapists.
 Once a plan is in place, our fees are:

-If you are not a current patient and do not have access to medical insurance, there is a $100 manual therapy assessment where you meet with a FDN PT who will then assist you with an appropriate plan of care for your current issues.
+If you are not a current patient and do not have access to medical insurance, you will meet with a FDN PT who will then assist you with an appropriate plan of care for your current issues.

 The per session fees for 1, 3 and 6 visits are the same as noted above.